 If you would like to see the source code that forms an object you can do so as follows:

-In both scenarios, a window will be displayed containing the source code that forms the Transaction:
+In all scenarios, a window will be displayed containing the source code that forms the object:

 Clicking the Find button allows you to search for a specific string within the source code of an object.
 You can also use the keyboard shortcut Ctrl+F to search the source code.
 The following dialog box will be displayed:

 Enter the string you want to search for and then choose:

 - The Previous and Next buttons search for, respectively, the previous and next position of the search string in the source code.

 - The Match case check-box controls the case sensitivity of the search (unchecked by default).

 When the Find dialog is opened, the search will start from the beginning of the source code.
 However, if you have positioned the cursor somewhere in the editor before pressing the Find button, the search will begin at the current position of the cursor.